The Masquerade Ball.

-The initial seeds for the Masquerade Ball project were sown in January 2015, just a few weeks after I had been awarded my Associate in Portraiture with the my Ladybugs.
+The initial seeds for the project were sown in January 2015, just a few weeks after I had been awarded my Associate in Portraiture with the gorgeous Ladybugs.

-Most of my macro photography centres around garden insects, gardens and flowers so having completed a panel of insects it made perfect sense to me that the flowers were to be the stars of the Fellowship panel – but how?
+Most of my macro photography centres around garden insects, gardens and flowers so having completed a panel of insects it made perfect sense to me that the flowers were to be the stars of the Fellowship panel – but how and in what context as I didn’t want them to be similar to the Ladybugs?

 Getting the project off the ground.